JoyMuk0210/SUMOWAR/README.md

 ## 🏆 Event Overview
 **SUMOWAR** is a thrilling head-to-head **Sumobot battle** organized as part of **Technozion 2025**, NIT Warangal’s premier technical festival.
-Teams design, build, and control their bots to **dominate the arena**, combining engineering skill, coding precision, and sheer robotic power.
+Participants control their bots to **dominate the arena**, combining engineering skill, coding precision, and sheer robotic power.

 ---

 ## ⚔️ Event Format
 - Each match lasts **5 minutes**.
-- Two teams go head-to-head — **each controlling two Sumobots**.
+- Participants go head-to-head — **each controlling one Sumobot**.
-- The objective: **Push your opponent bots out of the warzone**.
+- The objective: **Push your opponent bots out of the warzone, or to blast the balloon on opponent sumobot**.
-- If time runs out, the winner is chosen based on **points**:
+- If time runs out, the winner is chosen based on most **points**:
-  - 🧠 **+10 points** — keeping the opponent in the *Danger Zone* for every 5 seconds.
+  - 🧠 **+1 point** — keeping the opponent in the *Danger Zone* for every second.
-  - 💥 **+5 points** — landing a punch on the opponent bot.

 ---